elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/describe-the-social-structure-of-spartan-society-including-the-roles-of-spartiates-perioikoi-and-helots.md

 url: /learn/history-of-the-world/questions/describe-the-social-structure-of-spartan-society-including-the-roles-of-spartiates-perioikoi-and-helots
 score: 9.0
 related_article1:
-    id: 163606
+    id: 163597
-    title: How did Spartan mythology integrate with broader Greek myths, and what role did it play in Greek culture?
+    title: >-
+        Explain the mixed constitution of Spartan governance, including the roles of the Kings, Ephors, and Gerousia.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-spartan-mythology-integrate-with-broader-greek-myths-and-what-role-did-it-play-in-greek-culture
+    url: /learn/history-of-the-world/questions/explain-the-mixed-constitution-of-spartan-governance-including-the-roles-of-the-kings-ephors-and-gerousia
 related_article2:
-    id: 163600
+    id: 163601
-    title: What role did early Greek poetry play in shaping Greek culture, and which poets are notable for their historical accounts of Sparta?
+    title: >-
+        What challenges are faced in interpreting archaeological evidence from Sparta?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-early-greek-poetry-play-in-shaping-greek-culture-and-which-poets-are-notable-for-their-historical-accounts-of-sparta
+    url: /learn/history-of-the-world/questions/what-challenges-are-faced-in-interpreting-archaeological-evidence-from-sparta
 related_article3:
-    id: 163586
+    id: 163604
-    title: What are some challenges in pronouncing Greek terms when using the Latin alphabet?
+    title: >-
+        How did the agricultural basis of the Spartan economy rely on the Helots?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-some-challenges-in-pronouncing-greek-terms-when-using-the-latin-alphabet
+    url: /learn/history-of-the-world/questions/how-did-the-agricultural-basis-of-the-spartan-economy-rely-on-the-helots
 related_article4:
-    id: 163596
+    id: 163601
-    title: How did the Dorian dialect influence the Greek language?
+    title: >-
+        What challenges are faced in interpreting archaeological evidence from Sparta?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-dorian-dialect-influence-the-greek-language
-related_article5:
-    id: 163605
-    title: What was the structure of Spartan demographics, and how did social mobility affect Spartan society?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-structure-of-spartan-demographics-and-how-did-social-mobility-affect-spartan-society
+    url: /learn/history-of-the-world/questions/what-challenges-are-faced-in-interpreting-archaeological-evidence-from-sparta
 ---

 &nbsp;